Rohit Srivastava (scientist): Education

-Rohit Srivastava received his PhD degree in Biomedical Engineering from Louisiana Tech University, USA under the supervision of Michael J. McShane in 2005, MS in engineering from the same university and BE degree in Electronics Engineering from Visvesvaraya Regional College of Engineering, Nagpur in 1999.
-He completed his primary and secondary education from Durgapur where his father was employed in Alloy Steel Plant.
+Rohit Srivastava received his PhD degree in biomedical engineering from Louisiana Tech University, US, under the supervision of Michael J. McShane in 2005, MS in engineering from the same university and BE degree in electronics engineering from Visvesvaraya Regional College of Engineering, Nagpur in 1999.
+He completed his primary and secondary education from Durgapur, where his father was employed in Alloy Steel Plant.

 Honours and recognitions

-Besides the Shanti Swarup Bhatnagar Prize for Science and Technology, Rohit Srivastava has been conferred several awards including the following:
+Rohit Srivastava has been conferred several awards including the following: